Help to Buy & other schemes

 How this works.
 Buy a home for £200,000 under the equity loan scheme, you pay £10,000(5%) and get a mortgage for £150,000 (75%).
 The Government loans you the final £40,000(20%).

 Help to Buy – equity loan in Scotland

-This guarantee scheme was available for first-time buyers and home movers on new-build properties (in Scotland).
+This guarantee scheme was available for first-time buyers and home movers on new-build properties in Scotland.
 It began on 30 September 2013 and was initially intended to run until the budget was used up, anticipated to take at least three years.
-Although as of May 2015 the scheme was fully subscribed and no longer taking any new applicants.
+However, as of May 2015 the scheme was fully subscribed and no longer taking new applicants.

 There’s no reason you can’t haggle on the price like any other buyer.

 You can sell at any point, but a Help to Buy property must be sold at the current market value and a post-sale Help to Buy agent must also approve the sale.